 Just as consumers are shopping differently, technology improvements are changing how we keep payments and related data secure, reliable, and available.
 Advanced payment platforms are leveraging trends like machine learning and blockchain in novel ways.

 At Square, machine-learning advancements have drastically improved our abilities to detect and prevent fraud.
 We’re constantly analyzing the firehose of data from our payment ecosystem to mitigate risk for our sellers.
 Our models assess payment events through the lens of dozens of data attributes so we’re able to both identify fraudulent behavior as it happens and discover new trends.

 We also believe in combining the best of machine learning and human expertise, so our data science and risk analytics teams work together daily to adjust controls based on known threats and nuanced analyses.

 As another example, we’ve leveraged the same cryptographic signing technology from blockchains to create financial ledgers that are provably unaltered, ensuring an attacker couldn’t gain access to our systems and move money around undetected.

-Companies that haven’t examined new payment technology recently might be pleasantly surprised by what’s possible in this new era.
-Millions of sellers rely on Square to take payments anywhere and anytime, so we take the responsibility to build cutting-edge and reliable payment platforms seriously.
+Companies that haven’t examined their payment technology recently might be pleasantly surprised by what’s possible in this new era.
+Millions of sellers rely on Square to take payments anywhere and anytime, so we take the responsibility to build a cutting-edge and reliable platform seriously.

-The best payment platforms should complement your efforts to create a buying experience that wows your customers, allowing you to spend less time thinking about PCI compliance, payment security, reporting, and reconciliation and more time on the customer experience that only you can build.
+A modern payment provider should complement your efforts to create a buying experience that wows your customers, allowing you to spend less time thinking about compliance, security, reporting, and reconciliation and more time on the customer experience that only you can build.